jerboa88/Mergist/README.md

 ## Installation
 1. Install Node.js and NPM if they are not already set up on your system.
 See [nodejs.org](https://nodejs.org/) for more details.
 2. Clone the repo and enter the project root with `cd Mergist`.
-3. Use `npm install` to install the app and all of it's dependencies.
+3. Use `npm install` to install the app and all of its dependencies.

 ## Usage
 Mergist is a static site built using the Gatsby framework.
 The Gatsby CLI should already be installed after running the install command above.
+There are two options to serve the site:

-You can either run the app in development mode with `gatsby develop` or use `gatsby serve` to preview the production build.
-After the build completes, the site should be accessible at `http://localhost:8000/`.
+1. Use `gatsby develop` to run the app in development mode.
+This will automatically reload the page when changes are made.
+The site should be visible at [localhost:8000](https://localhost:8000) by default
+2. Use `gatsby build` to generate a production build of the app, then use `gatsby serve` to serve it.
+The site should be visible at [localhost:9000](https://localhost:9000) by default

+Additional commands and options are available.
+See the [Gatsby CLI docs](https://www.gatsbyjs.com/docs/reference/gatsby-cli/) for more details.

 ## Contributing